Nuclear close calls: Coalition nuclear weapons

 The Coalition of the Gulf War included the nuclear-armed countries of the United States and the United Kingdom.
 They both deployed nuclear weapons to the region during the conflict, ostensibly to allow retaliation in the event of an Iraqi chemical weapons attack.
 The United States deployed 1,000 tactical weapons to the region, with 300 land-based weapons in Turkey, and 700 aboard warships in the Persian Gulf region.
 The United Kingdom also deployed five nuclear-capable vessels probably carrying between eight and sixteen nuclear weapons.
 Western chemical weapons were also mobilized to the region.

-Threats of nuclear use by Coalition officials came from public statements, private communication with Iraqi officials, and leaked communications.
-Among them, US Secretary of Defense Dick Cheney, General Norman Schwarzkopf Jr., and UK Prime Minister Margaret Thatcher all emphasized that the use of weapons of mass destruction (WMD) against Coalition forces would lead to a nuclear attack on Iraq.
+Threats of nuclear use by coalition officials came from public statements, private communication with Iraqi officials, and leaked communications.
+Among them, U.S. Secretary of Defense Dick Cheney, General Norman Schwarzkopf Jr., and UK Prime Minister Margaret Thatcher all emphasized that the use of weapons of mass destruction (WMD) against coalition forces would lead to a nuclear attack on Iraq.

-On January 7, 1991, The Washington Post reported that the US military had ruled out the use of nuclear or chemical weapons in the conflict.
+On January 7, 1991, The Washington Post reported that the U.S. military had ruled out the use of nuclear or chemical weapons in the conflict.
 Cheney had requested Chairman of the Joint Chiefs of Staff Colin Powell to produce nuclear strike options against Iraq.
 Powell later wrote that "To do serious damage to just one armored division dispersed in the desert would require a considerable number of small tactical nuclear weapons….
 If I had had any doubts before about the practicality of nukes in the field of battle, this report clinched them".

-On January 9, 1991, US Secretary of State James Baker delivered to Iraqi Foreign Minister Tariq Aziz a letter carrying a formal threat, presumably nuclear retaliation, to the following actions:
+On January 9, 1991, U.S. Secretary of State James Baker delivered to Iraqi Foreign Minister Tariq Aziz a letter carrying a formal threat, presumably nuclear retaliation, to the following actions: